 - Especially it is very beneficial in reducing weight because like cardio exercise and power yoga, one has to change the body posture very quickly.

 Now, we will discuss the differences between Vinyasa flow and Hatha styles of yoga.
 The best knowledge of Vinyasa and Hatha will help keep a lifelong practice of yoga fully beneficial.
 And both styles are equally important to us.
 We cannot have the same practice every single day.

 The main difference between persistence and Vinaya Yoga is the speed and goal of practice.
 This yoga is a workout, which is synonymous with the breath, a posture (asana) is coordinated in the second posture, which increases the body heat.
 On the other hand, Hatha yoga is a powerful tool that brings our attention to our breath which helps in fluctuations of the mind.
 And the soul has been created to align and calm.
 That is a soft movement in which focus is given to breathing and flowing.

 “Vinyasa’’ vs “Ashtanga Yoga” OR Is Vinyasa “Ashtanga Vinyasa Yoga”?

-As mentioned above, the beginning of the Vinyasa Yoga is T. Krishnamacharya.
+As mentioned above, the beginning of this Yoga is T. Krishnamacharya.
 Or we can say that T. Krishnamacharya gave the new look to Vinaya.

-He taught K. Pattaboi Jois Vinayasa, but not Ashtanga.
+He taught K. Pattabhi Jois Vinyasa, but not Ashtanga.
 Later Pattaboy Joyce founded Ashtanga Yoga, which included Surya Namaskar A & B.

-Therefore, Vinyasa gave order before Ashtanga.
+Therefore, Vinyasa gave an order before Ashtanga.
 Both Ashtanga and Vinayas use Surya Namaskar to heat the body.
 Though these are both independent exercises.
-The practice of Ashtanga Yoga is done through primary, secondary series, whereas Vinyasa is the synchronization of breath and movement.
+The practice of Ashtanga Yoga is done through primary, secondary series, whereas in this style the synchronization of breath and movement.